seanockert/so-deploy/README.md

 ## Windows support

-Not tested on Windows yet but should work fine.
+Not tested on Windows yet but it should work fine.
 Runs via Git Bash.

-Run the `./so setup` command and it will prompt you to install the `jq` dependency.
+When you run the `./so setup` command it will prompt you to install the `jq` dependency.